Eni cutbacks bring welcome relief to Europe's oil refiners

-MILAN Plans by Italian oil major Eni (ENI.MI) to slash its refining business by more than half could squeeze out a quarter of Europe's refining overcapacity, bringing the ailing sector badly needed relief.
+MILAN, Aug 8 Plans by Italian oil major Eni to slash its refining business by more than half could squeeze out a quarter of Europe's refining overcapacity, bringing the ailing sector badly needed relief.

 European nameplate refining capacity is around 15 million barrels per day (bpd) but as demand falls and competition grows analysts say around 1.5-2.0 million bpd of throughput capacity needs to be mothballed by 2018 to balance the market.